aquova/bouncer/setup.md

     "roles":["A list of role IDs that the bot will obey, again the [] must be there."], "owner":"The user ID of the owner",
     "DM":{
-        "ban":"On", // Whether the bot should send DMs when banning or warning.
-Should be "On" or "Off" "warn":"On" // Don't forget to delete these commends, JSON can't have comments },
+        "ban":"True", // Whether the bot should send DMs when banning or warning.
+Should be "True" or "False" "warn":"True" // Don't forget to delete these commends, JSON can't have comments },
     "gatekeeper": {
         "role": "Role ID to give",